cryptimeleon/subzero/de.upb.crypto.zeroknowledge.parent/de.upb.crypto.zeroknowledge.web/WebRoot/README.md

 ---

 #### Function calls
-A function call consists of the name of a valid function followed by a comma delimited list of arguments enclosed in parantheses, where each argument is some algebraic expression or string literal
+A function call consists of the name of a valid function followed by a comma-delimited list of arguments enclosed in parantheses, where each argument is some algebraic expression or string literal.

 ```functionCall(a + b, "string", x, y^(a+b))```